Why we started

 The science of reading research drives what we assess, what we teach, and how we teach it.

 Individual student data drives our instructional focus.
-All students begin with a thorough diagnostic reading and spelling assessment which pinpoints instructional gaps and student needs.
+All students begin with a thorough diagnostic assessment that pinpoints instructional gaps and student needs.
 Parents receive a comprehensive data report before instruction begins and they can follow their child's growth with frequent progress monitoring data and teacher lesson reports.

-In addition, all teachers are certified educators and trained in the science of reading and the structured literacy approach.
+In addition, all teachers are certified reading specialists or special education teachers trained in the science of reading and the structured literacy approach.
+Lesson plans follow the Orton-Gillingham framework.

 Who We Are